twoojoo/job-rate-limiter/README.md

 	- limit items handled by requests in a time window
   - set different limits counters for each API (both server-wide and account-wide)
   - set different limits counters both for all requests kinds and for specific kinds

+All these conditions can be handled via this library by

+- using job namespaces to indicate different API servers
+- using job keys to indicate different API accounts
+- using job kinds to indicate the kind of request
+- setting rate limiting rules for each of these scopes and for each kind of limit

 ## Basic usage

 The following example shows how to set up a limiter in order to: